St Francis Surgery: Pilgrims Close, Chandlers Ford, Eastleigh, SO53 4ST

 Please visit the NHS website for information on how to access prescription medication outside of normal working hours.

-Several local pharmacies offer medication delivery services to their clients, please contact your pharmacy directly to organise this.
+Several local pharmacies offer medication delivery services and may also be able to arrange the medication to be put into a dosette box for their clients - please contact your pharmacy directly to organise this directly.

-Patients on repeat medication require an annual medication review, a notification will appear on the repeat slip when this is due.
-Please ensure that you book an appropriate appointment (telephone or face to face) to avoid unnecessary delays, the GP may be able to organise this remotely, so please supply any information that you may feel would be helpful in order to facilitate this (eg book a monitoring blood test, supply us your latest blood pressure data).
+When your medication review is due, as indicated by the date on your repeat prescription, please ensure that you book an appropriate appointment (telephone or face to face) to avoid unnecessary delays in getting future prescriptions.
+Often, the GP will deal with this remotely, so please supply any information that feel would be helpful in facilitating this (eg book a monitoring blood test, supply us your latest blood pressure, height, weight, smoking status and alcohol consumption data).

-At Park & St Francis Surgery, we will not prescribe Diazepam, or other benzodiazepines, for patients who wish to use this for a fear of flying.
+At Park & St Francis Surgery, we will not prescribe Diazepam, or other sedative medication, to manage fear of flying.
+This is in keeping with both local and national guidelines as well as the policies of other local GP practices.
 We have made this decision due to the following reasons:

 Fear of Flying Courses